Conventional loan rates and requirements for 2020

 |Down Payment Gift||Applicant may receive any percentage of the down payment as a gift from family or other eligible source.|

-Many conventional loans are made with as little as 3 percent down.
+Many conventional loans are made with as little as 3% down.

-The HomeReadyTM mortgage program is one such option.
-It allows non-borrowing members of the household help the actual loan applicant become approved.
-Lenders will consider the income of mothers, fathers, extended family, and even that of non-married household members, even when they are not officially on the loan file.
+Lenders will consider the income of mothers, fathers, extended family, and non-married partners — even when they are not officially on the loan file.

-The piggyback 80/10/10 loan option lets the applicant skip the full 20% down payment and mortgage insurance.
+The piggyback 80/10/10 loan option lets the applicant skip the full 20% down payment and skip the mortgage insurance.

-The applicant applies for a first mortgage for eighty percent of the purchase price.
+How?
+The applicant applies for a first mortgage for 80% of the purchase price.
 Simultaneously, he or she opens a second mortgage, such as a home equity line of credit (HELOC) for 10% of the purchase price.
-Then, only ten percent down is required.

 Private mortgage insurance, or PMI, is required for any conventional loan with less than a 20% down payment.